ARJUNRAGHUNANDANAN/Sentiment-Classification-NLP-challenge/README.md

 *   My project included training the model, developing a client UI, hosting, and serving it.
 So, some fine-tuning was compromised.
 *   This was a simple experimentation.
 More fine-tuning should be experimented with to increase accuracy.
 *   Should consider testing further methods like Naive Bayes and SVM.
+*   I also found it difficult to easily adjust code / libraries / training method to utilize CPU/GPU/TPU offerings of colab and kaggle correctly.
+So, i need to work on understanding the methods more.
 *   Try implementing Multiple Model Choosing and Multi Model Prediction as planned prior to project (with local hosting to reduce deployment cost)